A safe bet – Powerstar case study

-Powerstar’s latest voltage optimisation case study is for South Africa’s Boardwalk Hotel and Casino, which offers 5-star hotel accommodation just minutes from Hobie Beach.
+Powerstar’s latest voltage regulation case study is for South Africa’s Boardwalk Hotel and Casino, which offers 5-star hotel accommodation just minutes from Hobie Beach.
 Offering conferencing facilities for its business clients alongside 24-hour entertainment and exquisite dining experiences, the Boardwalk proudly boasts of being the only licenced casino in Port Elizabeth, South Africa.

 With environmental consciousness at the heart of its operations, the Boardwalk Hotel is committed not only to programmes of continuous improvement, but is also pursuing strategies to be a zero waste to landfill site by 2020.